-First, FSM is guided by its Strategic Development Plan (SDP) which is equivalent to a Sustainable Development Policy.
+The Federated States of Micronesian (FSM) is guided by its Strategic Development Plan (SDP) which is equivalent to a Sustainable Development Policy.
 Strategic Goal 2 of the SDP addresses the need to improve and enhance human environment through the application of waste management and pollution 3R system of reduce, reuse, and recycle.